vknysh79/assesment/README.txt

 4. the best solution is to have one-click solution with the next stack implemented ( AWS, Terrafrom, Ansible, K8S, Vault, ELK, LBs, Grafana+Prometheus, GitLAB as CI)
 5. GitHub has some limitations for API connections, hence I'd recommend to use client's bitbucket or gitlab instances.
 6. Code PRs/MRs should be integrated with JIRA.
-7. For disaster recovery there should be one-click solution as well. ( migration to another cloud or DC)
+7. For disaster recovery there should be one-click solution as well. ( migration to another cloud or DC, or from on-prem to Cloud and wise-versa)
-8.